This post may contain affiliate links. Please see our disclosure policy.

 Add oils and vanilla: Turn the mixer to low and slowly pour in the oil, melted butter, and vanilla.
 Let this mix for 1-2 minutes to create a light, fluffy texture.

-Combine wet and dry: Using a spatula, gently fold the dry ingredients into the wet mixture until just blended.
+Combine wet and dry: Use a spatula to gently fold dry ingredients into the wet until just combined.

-Bake: Pour batter into the prepared loaf pan and bake in the preheated oven for 1 hour.
-The bread should be fully risen in the center and browned on top.
+Bake: Pour the batter into a prepared 10 x 5 loaf pan and bake at 350°F for 1 hour.
+If using a metal pan, reduce the temp by 25°F. The bread should rise fully and be golden brown on top.

 Cool: Allow bread to cool in the pan for 10 minutes before removing, then cool completely on a wire rack before slicing.